-The great thing about living in Brisbane is there’s a great variety of greenery in our suburbs.
-This allows for natural shade on those blistering hot summer days, it gives our river banks and parks soil stability to avoid erosion and it’s home to many different varieties of native animals.
+Brisbane’s great variety of greenery allows for natural shade on blistering hot summer days, gives our river banks and parks soil stability to avoid erosion, and it’s home to many different varieties of native animals.

-If your gutters aren’t clean and are a haven for sticks, twigs and branches, there’s a very good chance word will get around in the bird community and you’ll have all sorts of feathered friends coming to your home for nest building material.
-Chances are they’re going to be looking for a good place to nest and that may be in your roof.
+If your gutters are clogged with sticks, twigs and branches, there’s a very good chance that this will attract birds seeking nest building material.
+And with this material so handy, a good place to build their nest may be in your roof.

 Having a buildup of debris in your gutters also means that water pools – this is the perfect spot for mosquitoes to breed along with a range of other insects, larvae and nasties.
 If you don’t want to feel like you’re living in a swamp it’s ideal to ensure your gutters are clean.

 3. Yard destruction

 Anyone who’s seen footage of the Boxing Day Tsunami has a pretty good idea of the destructive power of water.
 Whilst your home hopefully won’t ever be expected to take on the full frontal water assault of a tsunami, water flooding out of your gutters can cause real damage and flooding to your yard and landscaping if it’s not dealt with.

 Chances are you will only notice this happening right in the middle of a downpour, and if it’s rain that lasts for days, you might find half your yard, plants, landscaping and even structural elements of fences, patios etc., have been washed away before you have a chance to do anything about it.
 By making sure your gutters are cleaned you ensure water drains safely away down stormwater drains, not into your backyard.

 The weight of materials clogging your drains and gutters, along with pooled water, can cause long term damage to your brackets and other metal elements holding up your gutters.